-These business corridors serve local residents and neighbors including Fort Bragg; however, area statistics and participant feedback indicate that there is a need for greater employment and a wider range of retail, food, and entertainment options.
-Spring Lake may be particularly well suited for hosting additional military-contracted education, research and development and small scale manufacturing.
+These business corridors serve local residents and neighbors including Fort Bragg: however, area statistics and participant feedback indicate that there is a need for greater employment and a wider range of retail, food, and entertainment options.
+Spring Lake may be particularly well suited for hosting additional militarycontracted education, research and development and small scale manufacturing.

 The Town of Spring Lake adopted a Main Street Overlay District in 2014, including approximately 49 acres of property along Main Street.
-The goal of this central business district is to enhance current Main Street activity and promote development that fits the desired design requirements set out in the Façade Improvement Plan.
-Businesses currently operating on Main Street include restaurants, a convenience store, a hair salon, a boxing gym, a laundromat and several churches.
+The goal of this central include restaurants, a convenience store, a hair salon, a boxing gym, a laundromat and several churches.
 There are over five acres of vacant land zoned CB in the Main Street Overlay District, providing opportunity for future growth.